Shriya Saran Age: 40 years

-Shriya Saran Bhatnagar otherwise called Shriya, is an acclaimed Indian actress and model known for her work in South Indian film, Bollywood and American film.
+Shriya Saran Bhatnagar otherwise called Shriya is an acclaimed Indian actress and model.
+She is known for her work in South Indian film, Bollywood, and American film.
 Shriya Saran date of birth is 11 September 1982.
-Her present age is 38 years .
+Her present age is 40 years .
 She is well known for her role in Santhosham (2002).
 Notwithstanding her work in films, Saran has been the brand diplomat for brands crosswise over India, underwriting excellence and wellbeing items.
-Among other humanitarian exercises, she has volunteered for philanthropy associations.
-In 2011 she opened a spa utilizing only outwardly tested individuals.
 She was additionally the brand minister for Celebrity Cricket League for its two first seasons.
 Read below also Shriya Saran net worth, family, movies, TV, awards, husband & more

 Family / Parents & Education:

-Shriya Saran Bhatnagar was conceived in Haridwar in Northern India, to Pushpendra Saran Bhatnagar and Neeraja Saran Bhatnagar.
-Her dad worked for Bharat Heavy Electricals Limited and her mom was a science educator in Delhi Public School, Ranipur in Haridwar and Delhi Public School, Mathura Road, New Delhi.
+Shriya Saran Bhatnagar was born in Haridwar in Northern India, to Pushpendra Saran Bhatnagar and Neeraja Saran Bhatnagar.
+Her dad worked for Bharat Heavy Electricals Limited and her mom was a science educator in Delhi Public School, Ranipur in Haridwar, and Delhi Public School, Mathura Road, New Delhi.

 Saran finished her tutoring from the two schools where her mom had educated.
 She has a senior sibling named Abhiroop who lives in Mumbai.
 Her family lived in the community of BHEL province in Haridwar when she was growing up.
 She later learned at Lady Shri Ram College in Delhi and got a Bachelor of Arts degree in writing.